2600hz/kazoo/applications/konami/doc/transfer.md

 ### Terminology
 _2600hz:_ We are an open-source organization building large scale telecommunications software to disrupt the industry.

 _Kazoo:_ This is our platform which provides telecommunications services.
-Available to everyone on [github](https://github.com/2600hz/kazoo), 2600hz also offers a hosted Kazoo service.
+Available to everyone on [github](https://github.com/2600hz/kazoo), 2600Hz also offers a hosted Kazoo service.

 _Kazoo API:_  The Kazoo platform exposes REST HTTP interfaces for configuration, call control, maintenance, and integration.

-_Konami:_ A Kazoo application that listens to digits in active calls and detects pre-programed patters which are associated with actions.
+_Konami:_ A Kazoo application that listens to digits in active calls and detects pre-programmed patters which are associated with actions.

 ### Purpose
 The purpose is of this project is to allow callers to preform an attended transfer from their mobile device.